 Others have followed suit, and the wearables market now seems firmly focused on a broader range of tracking, as well as fitness.

 Read on to find out about some of the key health-tracking features on offer from Apple and wearables brands, and what you could expect to see in the future.
+Or head straight to our full reviews of the Apple Watch 6 and Apple Watch SE to see how they compare.

 Apple Watch series 6 introduces SpO2